nrobbins00/avi_demo/terraform/aws/README.md

 ## Avi Vantage AWS Terraform Demo

 This project will create a cloud demo of the Avi Vantage platform.
-This demo will deploy webservers, the Avi Vantage infrastructure and a bastion host automatically.
+This demo will deploy webservers, the Avi Vantage infrastructure, test clients, and a bastion host automatically.

 ### Prerequisites
 * Terraform installed